martin0995/cross-chain-messaging/README.md

 ```bash
 npm run send-message
 ```
-- You may check the transaction status on the Wormhole Explorer: https://wormholescan.io/#/?network=TESTNET
+- You may check the transaction status on the [Wormhole Explorer](https://wormholescan.io/#/?network=TESTNET)

 ### How It Works